An exploration of the history of the British picnic and what wonderful treats such as Pimms and scotch eggs you should pack on your next outing.

 Beaches and windswept seafronts are traditional, but parks, hills, woodlands, and even the odd farmer’s field are all fair game for picnicking.
 As long as you’re discreet, make sure there’s no livestock around and leave gates and the countryside as they were when you arrived, I find it’s generally live and let live.
 Most National Trust and English Heritage venues will have picnic facilities and many open-air productions in the summer that actively encourage outdoor dining.

-They will be only too happy to provide you with astronomically priced hampers, but why bother when a little foresight and a trip to the local shop or market provides such rich pickings?
+They will be only too happy to provide you with astronomically priced hampers, but why bother when a little foresight and a trip to the local shop or market provide such rich pickings?

 I did a straw poll of pals on picnics, and the first thing everyone mentioned was gingham tablecloths, closely followed by tartan car rugs.
 They’re light, traditional and the ones with plastic backings are ideal (the National Trust do a good one).
 Sadly the other spring-to-minder, the wicker hamper, has largely died—not because we don’t love our picnic baskets, but because they’re so darned heavy to lug around without that Edwardian army of servants.